echo4eva/pomodomo/README.md

 ## Commands/Usage

-NOTE: If you installed via cloning, you must use `cd` into the project directory and use `./pomogomo <command>` to use the tool.
+NOTE: If you installed via cloning, you must `cd` into the project directory and use `./pomogomo <command>` to use the tool.
 If done through GO install, you can just use `pomogomo <command>`.